Research Participation Policy

 Please read each section of the Psychology Department Policy on Research Participation

-The Department expects all students enrolled in Introduction to Psychology (PSYC 1101) to participate in at least seven 1-hour research studies (or equivalent).
+The Department expects all students enrolled in Introduction to Psychology (PSYC 1101) to participate in at least seven hours of research credit (or equivalent).
 Students in other classes may participate for extra credit, at the discretion of the instructor.

 The department allows instructors to provide alternative assignments for students who desire an alternative means of meeting the research requirement.
 Any alternative assignment must be completed while studies are being conducted.
 That is, the alternative assignments must be turned in no later than one week before the end of the semester.
 Students who are not adults (less than 18 years old) fulfill the research requirement by completing the alternative assignments provided by their instructor.